-Also, as inheritance laws vary in Australian states and territories, it’s a good move to consult a legal professional for further advice on your particular situation.
+Also, as inheritance laws vary across Australian states and territories, it’s a good move to consult a legal professional for further advice on your particular situation.

-Anyone over 18 can be an Executor – they could be a family member, friend, business associate or professional advisor.
+Anyone over 18 who has mental capacity can be an Executor – they could be a family member, friend, business associate or professional advisor.

-Ideally it should be someone who’s confident, competent and caring and will have the best interests of all Beneficiaries at heart.
+Ideally your executor should be someone who’s confident, competent and caring and will have the best interests of all Beneficiaries at heart.
 For this reason, if you decide to appoint a Beneficiary to the role of Executor, it can be wise to appoint more than one Executor.

-You can also choose trained professionals, like Safewill Estates, who are prepared for the work required to act as your Executor, so that you don’t have to burden family or friends with the task.
+You can also choose trained professionals, like the team at Safewill Estates, who are prepared for the work required to act as your Executor, so that you don’t have to burden family or friends with the task.

-An Executor’s main responsibility is to act as the trusted representative of the Will maker and to carry out the instructions in the Will in a fair and timely way.
+An Executor’s main responsibility is to act as the trusted representative of the Will maker and to carry out the instructions in the Will in an accurate and timely way.
 This involves being responsible for the following duties: